Deep learning with missing data: Simulations

 \subsection{Simulated data}

-For each of our experiments on simulated data, we take $d=20$, with a training set of size $n=10{,}000$, and validation and test sets each of size $5{,}000$.
-As explained above, the choice of sparsity $s$ is determined by the value of $\lambda$ chosen on the validation set.
-In our implementation:
+For each of our experiments on simulated data, we take $d=20$, with a training set of size $n=10{,}000$, meaning that $m = 4$, as well as validation and test sets each of size $5{,}000$.
+Our data generating mechanisms were chosen as follows: